How Spain Great David Villa Broke the Illusion That MLS Is a Retirement Home

 "When I got the phone call, my initial reaction was maybe there was some kind of problem, but it turned out to be the complete opposite," he told reporters, per Joaquin Maroto of AS.
 "I have been pleasantly surprised by the amount of love and affection I have received from everyone—especially from the press who have really made a big thing about my return."

-Villa, the elder statesman on the roster, joins Pedro, Alvaro Morata, Iago Aspas, Gerard Deulofeu and Lucas Vazquez as the attacking core.
+Villa, the elder statesman on the roster, joins Pedro Rodriguez, Alvaro Morata, Iago Aspas, Gerard Deulofeu and Lucas Vazquez as the attacking core.
 His road to the team was improved by the absence of Diego Costa, who hasn't played for Chelsea due to his ridiculous battle with manager Antonio Conte, and the injured Vitolo.
 With four matches to play, La Roja sit in first place in Group G, tied with Italy on points and up four on goal differential.

 While it's unlikely Villa will start the qualifiers, the team's all-time leading scorer will be an option off the bench.
 The decision could portend to future call-ups as well.
 It's not as though the forward was an unknown quantity to Lopetegui.
 There's no reason the coach would pick up the phone if he didn't think there was at least a possibility he could contribute now and, just maybe, at the World Cup in Russia next summer.